aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 Learnings
 ---------
-The Adecco use case provided the opportunity to validate the AEQUITAS framework on two distinct but complementary fronts: a structured recruitment dataset processed through traditional ML pipelines, and a LLM-based CV screening tool used to extract and match candidate information.
+The Adecco use case provided the opportunity to validate the AEQUITAS framework on two distinct but complementary fronts: a structured recruitment dataset processed through traditional ML pipelines, and an LLM-based CV screening tool used to extract and match candidate information.
 Together, these exercises enabled a comprehensive evaluation of fairness risks in both conventional AI and emerging NLP/GenAI systems.

 From the first experiment, focused on structured data, the analysis confirmed that imbalanced representation of sensitive attributes (gender, age, geographic provenance) and proxy features (e.g., location, education) significantly affect recruitment outcomes.
 The experimentation phase demonstrated that while several mitigation strategies improved fairness, Adversarial Debiasing emerged as the most effective, achieving a stable balance between fairness gains and predictive performance.
 Stress tests with synthetic data highlighted, however, that no algorithm can fully compensate for extreme underrepresentation, reinforcing the need for robust data governance and collection practices.

-The second experiment, centred on the LLM-based CV screening tool, revealed that linguistic asymmetries and stereotypical associations can skew candidate–job matching.
+The second experiment, centered on the LLM-based CV screening tool, revealed that linguistic asymmetries and stereotypical associations can skew candidate–job matching.
 Gendered terms and conformity to conventional CV formats were shown to systematically influence similarity scores.
-Mitigation strategies such as neutralising gendered tokens and normalising keyword distributions reduced disparities but did not eliminate them entirely.
+Mitigation strategies such as neutralizing gendered tokens and normalizing keyword distributions reduced disparities but did not eliminate them entirely.
 This underscored the risk that modern NLP components may replicate or even amplify structural inequalities if not carefully monitored.

 The unified outcome of these exercises is the validation of the AEQUITAS methodology across different technological paradigms.
 The same Fair-by-Design and IFM principles that guided the structured data analysis also proved applicable to a generative/NLP setting, confirming the generality and adaptability of the framework.
-Moreover, the experimentation environment successfully operationalised fairness concerns into measurable metrics across both contexts, demonstrating that AEQUITAS can serve as a pre-regulatory instrument for diverse AI technologies.
+Moreover, the controlled experimentation environment successfully operationalized fairness concerns into measurable metrics across both contexts, demonstrating that AEQUITAS can serve as a pre-regulatory instrument for diverse AI technologies.

 For Adecco, the overall learning is twofold.
 First, fairness-aware AI in recruitment requires a dual focus: strong dataset governance combined with algorithmic mitigation.
 Second, the methodology must extend to modern language technologies, where fairness risks emerge not only from data imbalance but also from linguistic representation and model opacity.
 By validating AEQUITAS on both fronts, Adecco has gained practical evidence that fairness can be systematically embedded in recruitment technologies—traditional and generative alike—thus aligning future development with both ethical standards and regulatory requirements.